Krisb239/jk_camping/README.md

 - Use the Camping Chair
     - Similar to the tent/campfire, players can place a chair.
-      Interact to sit down or pack up the chair.
+      Interact to sit down or pack up the chair. (chair sitting script required, it is not built in)

 - Cooking
     - Interact with the campfire, select “Cook”.